-Level 2 - inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly l) Investment in subsidiary and associate Companies
+Level 2 - inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly

 Level 3 - inputs that are unobservable for the asset or liability.

 For assets and liabilities that are recognized in the financial statements at fair value on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization at the end of each reporting period and discloses the same.